paasta/base-cookbook/README.md

 This cookbook is to be shared between all the MediaCore projects and also acts as an example on how to build cookbooks.

-This cookbook was created with `berks cookbook foobar --vagrant --git --foodcritic -L mit -m MediaCore -e jonas@mediacore.com` and then adapted.
+This cookbook was created with `berks cookbook machine-base --vagrant --git --foodcritic -L mit -m MediaCore -e info@mediacore.com` and then adapted.

 Verification of the cookbook's structure is done by running